ankane/searchkick/README.md

 results.each { |result| ... }
 ```

-By default, ids are fetched from Elasticsearch and records are fetched from your database.
-To fetch everything from Elasticsearch, use:
+By default, ids are fetched from the search server and records are fetched from your database.
+To fetch everything from the search server, use:

 ```ruby
 Product.search("apples", load: false)